 Could provide learning kits for a child in Nigeria.
 These kits provide basic stationary, textbooks, and water bottles, meaning the children can fully engage in school.

 Could help train a community-based case worker to protect Rohingya refugee girls from sexual, physical and psychological abuse.

 Could help us to provide basic literacy and numeracy support to a Rohingya Refugee child in Bhasan Char Island over the 30 days.

 Or enter your own amount.
 Please give generously!

 *I am a UK taxpayer and understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all of my donations in that tax year it is my responsibility to pay any difference.

-We'd love to keep you updated on how your donation is helping, but if you would rather we didn’t please untick the boxes below to reflect your contact preferences.
+We'd love to keep you updated on how your donation is helping, please tick the boxes below to opt in to hear from us and to reflect your contact preferences.

-You may unsubscribe at any time and we will not share your email address with any 3rd party.
+You may unsubscribe at any time and we will not share your email address with any third party.